2graphic/sinap-ide/README.md

 To build the project use: `npm run build`
 You can watch for file changes and quickly rebuild using: `npm run build:watch`
 Quickly run the project without packaging it with: `npm run start`
-To build and package the apps inside of electron use: `npm run package`
+To build and package the apps inside of electron use: `node package.js`

+In order to build for a single platform, simply run `node package.js PLATFORM` where PLATFORM is one of "linux", "win32" (Windows), "darwin" (OSX), "mas", or "all" for all systems (default).
+For debugging capabilities, run "node PLATFORM debug".

-> Note: There are some combinations of these such as `npm run build:start`, `npm run build:watch:start`, `npm run clean`, `npm run package:linux`, etc...
+> Note: There are some combinations of these such as `npm run build:start`, `npm run build:watch:start`, `npm run clean`, etc...
 Refer to `package.json` for a list of all available scripts.

 ### System Dependencies